Zoe Perry: Career

 After graduating, Perry moved to New York to search for television work, landing small roles on series such as Law & Order: Criminal Intent, but homesickness brought her back to California, where she found theater work.
 In 2013, she performed in The Other Place on Broadway alongside her mother.
 In 2015, she performed alongside her father and Kevin McKidd in Eugene O'Neill's Pulitzer Prize-winning drama Anna Christie at the Odyssey Theatre Ensemble in West Los Angeles.

 Perry appeared in nine episodes of the ABC thriller The Family in 2016.
 In 2017, she had a recurring role on the ABC political thriller Scandal, starring her father.
-The same year, she was cast on Young Sheldon, a spin-off of the CBS sitcom The Big Bang Theory, as a younger version of Mary Cooper (Sheldon Cooper's mother).
-It was the same character her mother had played on 14 episodes of The Big Bang Theory.
+The same year, she was cast on Young Sheldon, a spin-off of the CBS sitcom The Big Bang Theory, as a younger version of Mary Cooper (Sheldon Cooper's mother), the character her mother had played on 14 episodes of The Big Bang Theory.
 Despite her family link to the character, she received the role through an audition.
 She reprised the role of Mary Cooper on Georgie & Mandy's First Marriage, which premiered on CBS on October 17, 2024.